Cockaigne

 Arsenal Gallery power station, 13 Elektryczna Street (entrance from Świętojańska Street)

-Artists: including Kateryna Aliinyk, Inside Job (Ula Lucińska and Michał Knychaus), Krzysztof Gil, Dana Kavelina, Dominika Olszowy, Karina Mendreczky and Katalin Kortmann Járay, Łukasz Radziszewski, Joanna Rajkowska, Sana Shahmuradova Tanska, Dominika Trapp
+Artists: Kateryna Aliinyk, Noor Hasan, Inside Job (Ula Lucińska i Michał Knychaus), Krzysztof Gil, Dana Kavelina, Dominika Olszowy, Karina Mendreczky i Katalin Kortmann Járay, Łukasz Radziszewski, Joanna Rajkowska, Sana Shahmuradova Tanska, Dominika Trapp

 Curator: Katarzyna Różniak-Szabelska